SUDEEP-M-SHETTY/SUDEEP-M-SHETTY/README.md

 - 👀 I’m interested in
 - 🌱 I’m currently learning python and web3
 - 💞️ I’m looking to collaborate on web application development
-- 📫 How to reach me
+- 📫 How to reach me- sudeepmshettysms@gmail.com

 <!---
 SUDEEP-M-SHETTY/SUDEEP-M-SHETTY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.